We tackle homelessness by giving cash directly to those who need it most. Set up a monthly donation so we never run out of funding.

 Greater Change effectively tackles this lack of financial resilience, however we ultimately can’t provide the whole solution.
 To tackle homelessness for good in the UK, the social care and housing systems also need to be improved.

 This is why we place paramount importance on working with other charities and seeking to achieve long term policy change.

 Greater Change’s funding comes from a range of sources including philanthropy, grants from trusts and foundations individual donations, local councils and corporate partnerships.

 Greater Change supports people who, with some funding, can make a long-term positive change.
 We support everyone who is homeless, or at immediate risk of becoming homeless.

-Some people want to share their story and a few details about their future hopes, but don't want to be recongisable.
-In this case, they can choose to use an alias and not to share a photo.
+Some people want to share their stories, and a few details about their future hopes but don't want to be recognisable.
+In this case, they can use an alias and not share a photo.

 There are several reasons why profiles are anonymised or not published on our platform.
-For example, in cases where the person we are supported is underage or has fled from domestic abuse, it would be inappropriate to publish any indentifying details.
+For example, in cases where the person we are supporting is underage or has fled from domestic abuse, it would be inappropriate to publish any identifying details.